stonepros/stone/doc/rados/configuration/storage-devices.rst

 ---------

-BlueStore is a special-purpose storage backend designed specifically for managing data on disk for Ceph OSD workloads.
+BlueStore is a special-purpose storage backend designed specifically for managing data on disk for Stone OSD workloads.
 It is motivated by experience supporting and managing OSDs using FileStore over the last ten years.
 Key BlueStore features include: